jlerocher/jlerocher/README.md

 - 🌱 I’m currently learning Cloud Computing on Udacity
 - 💞️ I’m looking to collaborate on Python, or Cloud Computing Project
 - 📫 How to reach me ?
-- You can reach at jlerocher@gmail.com
+- You can reach me at jlerocher@gmail.com

 <!---
 jlerocher/jlerocher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.